 Client Background

 In April 2025, we were contacted by a financial services firm after their Employment Pass (EP) renewal for a foreign employee was rejected.
-The company wasn’t sure why it had failed, especially since the individual had been working in Singapore on a valid EP for some time.
+The company was unsure why it failed, particularly as the employee had been working in Singapore on a valid EP.

-After reviewing the application, we found that the issue was related to the declared occupation in the renewal submission.
-While everything else seemed in order, the job title that had been used didn’t align well with the actual scope of the role.
-This likely raised concerns during MOM’s assessment.
+After reviewing the renewal submission, we found the issue related to the declared occupation.
+While other aspects appeared in order, the job title used did not align well with the actual scope of the role.
+This likely raised questions during MOM’s assessment.

-Sometimes, job titles that seem routine internally can trigger scrutiny if they appear too generic or don’t clearly match the industry or level of seniority expected.
+Sometimes, job titles that seem routine internally can trigger scrutiny if they appear too generic or do not clearly reflect seniority, industry alignment, or responsibility level.

 Our Approach